jacksoneshbaugh/jacksoneshbaugh.github.io/teaching.md

   <article class="philosophy-card">
     <h3>Casual depth</h3>
     <p>Come as you are—anyone can engage deeply.
-A relaxed tone lowers the barrier; depth comes from good questions.</p>
+A relaxed tone lowers the barrier, and depth comes from good questions.</p>
   </article>

   <article class="philosophy-card">